 - Laziness – Often, I withhold what should be said or done because I know what will be required, and I’m not willing to go there.
 My apathy shamefully keeps me from doing what I should

-- Fear – I envision the outcome of my actions, and because I can not see the end, I withhold jumping in.
+- Fear – I envision the outcome of my actions, and I withhold jumping in because I can not see the end result.

 - Pride – My assessment of myself is too grand to get down in the weeds and get a little dirty.
 Often this can come across as shyness.